-For the robot hand we use in this work, we can only relocate fingertip F1 or F2, as shown in Fig. 7, since relocating the thumb F3 leaves the grasp without contacts on opposite sides of the object.
-Our strategy of choosing between F1 and F2 is straightforward: we compute the optimization for F1and F2 in parallel for choosing objective value from Eq.
-(19).
+For the robot hand we use in this work, we can only relocate fingertip F1 or F2, as shown in Fig. 7, since relocating the thumb F3 leaves the grasp without contacts on the opposite side of the object.
+Our strategy of choosing between F1 and F2 is straightforward: we compute the optimization for F1and F2 in parallel for minimizing the objective value from Eq.
+(19), the one resulted with smaller values is chosen.
 Our optimization procedure employs breadth-first search in $\Lambda{\Phi}$ starting from the initial contact.
-The search is terminated in each branch when the reachability measure grows beyond a predefined threshold $\epsilon_R$ .
+The search is terminated in a branch if the reachability measure grows beyond a predefined threshold $\epsilon_R$ .
 Since we move only one finger, we need an additional rule: